 Julia Mortimore directed a short film as part of Brook’s Different Is Normal Campaign.
 Brook is a charity at the forefront of providing wellbeing and sexual health support for young people.
 Six women share the relationship they have with their vulva before painting their own.
 It’s a beautiful, empowering film celebrating vulvas in all their diversity and suitable for young teens and upward in my opinion and really reassuring.
 A good place to start a conversation.

-Listen to Laura’s interview (No. 19) on Your Next Episode
+Listen to Laura’s interview (Series 2 Episode 1) on Your Next Episode

 Watch her Ted Talk